 A genuine interest in others

-Not technically a skill, but essential none the less.
+Not technically a skill, but essential nonetheless.
 For a lasting and gratifying career you will need to remain curious and committed to improving the emotional wellbeing of your clients.
-Being able to demonstrate real interest in clients' individual situations will promote a positive and trusting client-counsellor relationship.
+Being able to demonstrate real interest in your clients' individual situations will promote a positive and trusting client-counsellor relationship.

 Higher-level qualifications, such as Masters courses accredited by BACP are available and study at this level could give you a head start in the hunt for work, as it demonstrates your commitment to the profession and highlights your breadth of experience.

-Once qualified you'll be able to work in a range of sectors including education, healthcare and voluntary organisations.
-The majority of counsellors make a living by setting up their own private practice and combining this with part-time work although this requires experience.
+Once qualified the majority of counsellors make a living by setting up their own private practice and combining this with part-time work, however becoming self-employed requires experience.

-Throughout your training and work experience it's up to you to decide which area you feel is most suited to your career goals.
+Throughout your counselling training and work experience it's up to you to decide which area you feel is most suited to you.

-As of yet there is no well-developed career structure for counsellors although opportunities for progression are increasing.
-Continuing professional development is a constant feature of a counselling career.
+Currently there is no well-developed career structure for counsellors, although opportunities for progression are increasing.
+Continuing professional development is a constant feature of the job.